All spoilers on this page are left unmarked. You Have Been Warned!

 - In the immediate aftermath of Thanos' bombardment of the compound, the explosion has trapped Banner (who's effectively down an arm due to using the Gauntlet), Rhodey (who is paraplegic and now stripped of his mechanical leg braces), and Rocket (who, despite his enhancements, is still a raccoon and physically pretty weak) under tons of rubble as water from the river pours in.
 For anyone suffering from claustrophobia and/or hydrophobia, it's a terrifying sequence.
 Rocket, in particular, is freaking out.
 He eventually reaches the point where he just stops talking and starts to cry out, sounding like a terrified animal or kid, which is made even worse by the fact that Rocket almost never shows fear like this.

 - Immediately after this, Clint has been knocked somewhere into the ruined bowels of the Avengers' base along with the Infinity Gauntlet.
 He seems fine, picks up the Gauntlet, and prepares to find a way out.
 Then, he hears a quiet growl, so he fires a light arrow at the darkness behind him, which reveals a pack of Thanos' Outriders charging him, out for blood.
 The cramped setting, red lighting, and snarling monsters evokes images of Aliens as well as the scares that movie brought.

-- The Russo Brothers revealed that they had originally planned on having 2014 Thanos go to his timeline's Earth, kill all the humans there, along with the Avengers, and then come to the present with 2014 Captain Americas severed head.
+- The Russo Brothers revealed that they had originally planned on having 2014 Thanos obliterate the population of his timeline's Earth, along with the Avengers, and then come to the present with 2014 Captain Americas severed head.
 Its probably best that it wasnt included, as it would have been horribly gruesome to see Caps decapitated head.

 I am... ineditable.